SimonBackx/sentry-node-unhandled-rejection-crash/README.md

+# This has been fixed in @sentry/node v7.48.0

+Upgrade to @sentry/node v7.48.0+ to fix this issue.

+---

 # Example of @sentry/node Express middleware breaking unhandledRejection listener

 When adding `Sentry.Handlers.requestHandler()` as an Express middleware, `process.on('unhandledRejection')` stops working and unhandled promise rejections will crash Node.js.